Azure-Samples/azure-cosmos-db-graph-nodejs-getting-started/README.md

 * Next, substitute the graph endpoint (`*.graphs.azure.com`), your database and collection (graph) values, and primary master key in `config.js` with your Cosmos DB account's values.

-* From a command prompt or shell, run `npm install` from the root directory to install dependencies.
+* From a command prompt or shell, run `npm install` from the root directory to install the gremlin-javascript and async modules, and their dependencies.

 * From a command prompt or shell, run `node app.js` to run the application and follow the instructions.